truher/all25/studies/dynamics/doc/README_PRR.md

 \end{bmatrix}
 $$

-The second link Jacobian is identical to the second PR link:
+The second rotation Jacobian is identical to the second PR link:

 $$
 J_{\omega_2} =